arvestad/neighborhood_correlation/README.md

 #  ChangeLog

+## Version 2.2.1

+Corrected error handling when input data is not three columns and separated by single blank spaces.

 ## Version 2.2

 The code was updated by Jesper Holm in 2022, to ensure that it could run on Python 3.x, and specifically 3.7.